If you are wondering “which horses are running today after having wind surgery?”, we have you covered.

 Today’s Horses Running After Wind Surgery

-Here is the full list of racehorses’ who are running today after a wind surgery operation.
+Here is the complete list of racehorses who are running today after a wind surgery operation.

-The horses that have had wind operations seem to seek improvement from improved breathing and bettors use this data for the research on predicting the outcome of a race.
+Horses that have undergone wind operations seem to benefit from improved breathing, and bettors use this data to inform race outcome predictions.

 What is a Wind Operation?

-A wind operation is a collection of surgical procedures which aim to improve the function of the horse’s upper airway to make breathing easier and more effective.
+A wind operation is a collection of surgical procedures that aim to improve the function of the horse’s upper airway, making breathing easier and more effective.

-A horse when racing at full gallop may struggle to breathe properly and suffer from the lack of oxygen it needs to race properly, this means too much carbon dioxide building up in the lungs and this can impact performance.
+A horse, when racing at full gallop, may struggle to breathe properly and suffer from the lack of oxygen it needs to run correctly, which means too much carbon dioxide builds up in the lungs, and this can impact performance.

 Wind surgery aims to tie back the left vocal cord and sack behind it, or remove them altogether from the horse.

-Wind operations (or wind surgeries) improve racehorse airflow.
+Wind operations (or wind surgeries) improve airflow in racehorses.

-Racehorses competing require a lot of oxygen and medical procedures usually allow the airflow to allow more oxygen.
+Racehorses competing require a lot of oxygen, and medical procedures often allow increased airflow to facilitate greater oxygen intake.

 Wind surgeries are procedures done for the benefit of the racehorse, which can now breathe more easily when running.